TUDB-Labs/mLoRA/README.md

 pip3 install flash-attn==2.5.6 --no-build-isolation
 ```

-If the attention method is not specified, xFormers is automatically employed during training if available, while scaled-dot product attention is used during inference and evaluation.
-It's important to note that xFormers attention necessitates aligning the sequence length to a multiple of 8, otherwise, an error will occur.
+If the attention method is not specified, flash attention is used during inference and evaluation.

 ## Supported Quantize Methods